 In comparison to the first-class, and even the second-class dining rooms, third-class dining rooms were very plain and lacked any grandeur.
 The third-class dining room was painted white with bright side-lighting, long wooden, communal tables and chairs, and enameled walls.

-Although the food was nowhere near the same standard of that served to first-class passengers, third-class food was surprisingly good quality.
+Although the food was nowhere near the same standard as that served to first-class passengers, third-class food was surprisingly good quality.
 Third-class passengers were offered fresh fruit and vegetables daily with their meals.
 For third-class passengers from countries such as Ireland or Norway, fresh fruits and vegetables probably would have been seen as a luxury.

 One interesting difference between the classes was that the third class did not receive dinner.
 Dinner was thought to be a middle- and upper-class social practice that did not necessarily pertain to the third-class passengers.
 Instead, third-class passengers would have been served “supper” and tea.
 Supper usually consisted of gruel, cabin biscuits (to help with sea-sickness) and cheese, while the “tea component” consisted of cold meats, cheese, pickles, fresh bread and butter, and the tea itself.